-Cost of service revenue for the BA segment primarily consists of satellite provider service costs and also includes related transactional costs.
+Cost of service revenue for the BA segment primarily consists of satellite provider service costs, and also includes transaction costs as well as costs related to technical support.
 Starting in July 2010, we began charging a portion of the CA segment's network costs to the BA segment as BA's customers' usage of the ATG network expanded beyond an immaterial amount.
-This charge to the BA segment is made based on a per megabyte charge.
+This charge to the BA segment is made based on a charge per megabyte used.

-Our cost of equipment, for both the CA and BA segments, primarily consists of the purchase costs for component parts used in the manufacture of our equipment and, for the BA segment, production costs associated with the equipment sales.
+Our cost of equipment, for each of the CA, BA and International segments, primarily consists of the purchase costs for component parts used in the manufacture of our equipment and, for the BA segment, production costs associated with the equipment sales.